All-Natural Homemade Hair Conditioner

 Choice of Preservatives

 If you’re wanting to use a preservative in this conditioner recipe to increase the shelf-life, Leucidal Complete is highly recommended as it contains all-natural ingredients.
-It needs to be used at 2-4% to be effective, so I’ve included it at 4% in the recipe below.
+It needs to be used at two to four percent to be effective, so I’ve included it at four percent in the recipe below.
 Leucidal has also been approved by ECOcert (a certification for organic products).
 The shelf-life of this conditioner is hard to pin-point exactly as it’s not sent to a lab for testing, however, adding a preservative and minimising contact with water will help it to last up to several months.
 If excluding the preservative, I do not recommend keeping it for more than a week.

 As this recipe calls for water, the water used needs to be clean and microbe-free.
 Distilled water is best, but boiled filtered water is also fine.